Graves' Disease Print Email

 3. Total Thyroidectomy.

-Data on long-term cancer risk are missing or conflicting and until Radioactive iodine ablation has proven harmless in children, we continue to recommend surgery in this group.
+Available evidence supports surgery in the presence of severe Graves' ophthalmopathy.
+Children with Graves' disease should NOT be treated with an ablative radioactive iodine therapy, and if medical therapy is unsuccessful, the next step should be surgery.
+Data on long-term cancer risk are missing or conflicting, and until Radioactive iodine ablation has proven harmless in children, the recommendation is to perform surgery in this group.

 Absolute indications for surgery include the following: